 Convention Mystery Booster

 As the name suggests these boosters are the one you get at conventions.
-Usually those will be Magic Fests until the end of the 2019.
+Usually those will happen at Magic Fests until the end of the 2020.
 You can check them out here.

 Only these boosters contain test cards.
 Convention Boosters aren’t for sale at your local shops.